p0dalirius/ExtractBitlockerKeys/README.md

  - [x] Automatically gets the list of all computers from the domain controller's LDAP.
  - [x] Multithreaded connections to extract Bitlocker keys from LDAP.
- - [x] Export results in JSON with Computer FQDN, Domain, Recovery Key, Volume GUID, Created At and Organizational Units with `--export-json <file.json>`.
- - [x] Export results in XLSX with Computer FQDN, Domain, Recovery Key, Volume GUID, Created At and Organizational Units with `--export-xlsx <file.xlsx>`.
- - [x] Export results in SQLITE3 with Computer FQDN, Domain, Recovery Key, Volume GUID, Created At and Organizational Units with `--export-sqlite <file.db>`.
  - [x] Iterate on LDAP result pages to get every computer of the domain, no matter the size.

+⚠️ Please do not store this backup in an online SMB share of the domain.
+You should prefer to print it and store it physically in a locked safe.
+ - [x] Export results in JSON with Computer FQDN, Domain, Recovery Key, Volume GUID, Created At and Organizational Units.
+ - [x] Export results in XLSX with Computer FQDN, Domain, Recovery Key, Volume GUID, Created At and Organizational Units.
+ - [x] Export results in SQLITE3 with Computer FQDN, Domain, Recovery Key, Volume GUID, Created At and Organizational Units.

 ## Demonstration from Linux in Python